codeby-rhythm-sharma/ThreatLens/README.md

 🧠 Java Concepts Demonstrated

-ThreatLens applies several fundamental Java concepts:
+ThreatLens applies several fundamental Java programming concepts:

-Classes and methods
+Classes and Methods
-Conditional statements
+Conditional Statements
 Loops
 Arrays
-String manipulation
+String Manipulation
-Regular expressions
+Regular Expressions
-User input using Scanner
+User Input using Scanner
-Basic modular program structure
+Basic Modular Program Structure
 ⚠️ Limitations

 ThreatLens is a lightweight, rule-based educational tool.

 It currently:

-Does not connect to external threat-intelligence databases.
-Does not inspect the actual contents of a website.
+Does not connect to external threat-intelligence databases Does not inspect the actual contents of a website
-Does not perform malware scanning.
+Does not perform malware scanning
-Does not use machine-learning models.
+Does not use machine-learning models
-Does not guarantee that a URL is malicious or safe.
+Does not guarantee that a URL is malicious or safe

 Therefore, the generated score should be considered a preliminary heuristic assessment, not a definitive security verdict.